-- (R) Curing: Submit the results of the surface test to the Construction Engineer for review and approval.
-When completing the finishing operations and when marring of the concrete does not occur, cover and cure the entire surface of the newly placed concrete according to the method shown below.
+(O) Curing.
+When completing the finishing operations and when marring of the concrete does not occur, cover and cure the entire surface of the newly placed concrete according to one of the following methods shown below.
 When curing requires the use of water, the curing shall have priority to water supplies.
 Failure to provide sufficient cover material or lack of water to take care of both curing and other requirements shall be cause for immediate suspension of the concrete operations.
 Do not leave the concrete exposed for more than 1/2 hour between stages of curing or during the curing period.
-When water is used for curing, maintain the covering in place for 72 hours after pouring the concrete. - 1.
-Evaporation Retarder: Spray the entire surface with an evaporation retarder upon initial screeding prior to curing operations.
-Apply evaporation retarder at a rate recommended by the supplier. - 2.
-Impervious Membrane Method: Spray the entire surface of the pavement uniformly with white pigmented curing compound, approved by the Engineer immediately after the finishing of the surface and before the set of the concrete has taken place.
-When initially curing the pavement with jute or cotton mats, the white pigment curing compound may be applied upon removal of the mats.
-Do not apply the curing compound during rainfall.
+Maintain the covering in place for 72 hours after pouring the concrete.